Transmission failure, engine sputtering, alternator, battery 2 times in 2 years, brake rotors.

-2000 Volvo S80 T6 2.8 Twin turbo gas from North America
+2000 Volvo S80 T6 2.8 from Australia and New Zealand

 Would you buy another car from this manufacturer?
 Yes

 2000 Volvo S80 2.9 from North America

 Satisfactory Ride, mediocre reliability